-For pipe under a minimum 6 inch (150 mm) rigid pavement section, minimum cover may be reduced to 12 inches (300 mm) from the top of pipe to the finished grade if:
+Use UFC 3-301-01 to determine the minimum frost penetration depth.
+For pipe under a under a minimum 6 inch (150 mm) rigid pavement section, minimum cover may be reduced to 12 inches (300 mm) from the top of pipe to the bottom of the rigid pavement section if:

 - a.
+Single barrel application;

-Single barrel application. - b.
-Live load does not exceed H-20. - c.
-ASTM C76 \1\ (ASTM C76M) /1/, Class V reinforced concrete pipe is used. - d.
+- b.
+Live load does not exceed H-20;

+- c.
+ASTM C76 or ASTM C76M, Class V, circular reinforced concrete pipe is used; and /2/

+d.
 Design assumptions and calculations are approved by the Government Civil Engineer.